osirrc/osirrc2019/index.md

 This workshop tackles the replicability challenge for _ad hoc_ document retrieval, with three explicit goals:

 1. Develop a common Docker specification to support images that capture systems performing _ad hoc_ retrieval experiments on standard test collections.
-The solution that we have developed is known as ``the jig''.
+The solution that we have developed is known as `the jig`.

 2. Build a curated library of Docker images that work with the jig to capture a diversity of systems and retrieval models.